• Kalm down every day! FREE DELIVERY for orders over $130, and $8 FLAT RATE shipping for orders over $60! Every day, all day.

 Kava Culture

-Drinking kava has been an important cultural tradition of most South Pacific island nations for many centuries.
-Kava’s cultural significance goes far beyond just being a beverage that is common to those islands.
-Kava is ingrained in everyday life and a ceremony is a long-standing part of their culture.
+Drinking kava has been an important tradition of most South Pacific island nations for centuries.
+Kava’s cultural significance goes far beyond being a common beverage to those islands.
+Kava is ingrained in everyday life, and kava ceremonies carry on to this day.

 Kava Ceremonies

-Throughout the region, kava drinking has been part of prestigious ceremonial occasions since ancient times.
-The installation of a new village Chief, agreements between communities, or the welcoming of an important visitor will always include a kava ceremony.
-In Tonga, the installment of the king or a Noble title is not complete until a kava ceremony is conducted.
+Throughout the South Pacific, kava drinking has been part of reverent ceremonies since ancient times.
+The installation of a new village chief, agreements between communities, or the welcoming of an important visitor always includes a kava ceremony.
+In Tonga, the installment of the king or a noble title is not complete until they conduct a kava ceremony.

-While kava ceremonies may differ slightly depending on the island, there are many similarities.
-There is a traditional method of easy kava preparation in the Pacific Islands.
-The drink is often served to the individuals participating in the ceremony in a half coconut cup or bilo (Fiji) from a traditional, carved wooden bowl called a tanoa (Fiji) also known as a kumete (Tonga).
-Commonly, the first to receive the cup will be the Chief or highest-ranking individual and the cup will pass through the group, in descending order based on rank.
+Kava ceremonies differ depending on the island, but they share many similarities, especially in preparation.
+When kava is prepared in a “traditional” way, the drink is often prepared in a carved wooden bowl called a tanoa or kumete.
+It is then served to the individuals participating in the ceremony in a cup carved from half a coconut called a bilo (Fiji).
+Commonly, the first to receive the cup will be the Chief or highest-ranking individual.
+Then, the cup will pass through the group in descending order based on rank.

-In addition to ceremonial purposes, Kava has been used for medicinal purposes on the islands for many centuries.
+In addition to ceremonial purposes, kava has been used for medicinal purposes on the islands for centuries.
 Village healers and medicine men would often turn to kava as a natural remedy and cure.
-Kava is highly valued by islanders for its ability to calm, relax and even sedate individuals struggling with stress, fretfulness, and troublesome thoughts or an inability to sleep and rest.
+Kava is highly valued by islanders for its ability to calm, relax, and even sedate individuals struggling with stress, fretfulness, troublesome thoughts, or an inability to sleep and rest.
 It is also used as a muscle relaxant and, in certain varieties, as a diuretic.
 Learn more about the positive effects of kava.

 Tanna Movie Poster